 You’ll find some of the best healthcare and education in the country, along with world-class theater, music and museums, exciting professional sports, 130 miles of stunning coastline, and great dining and shopping options.
 Our excellent transportation system means anything you want to do is just a short train- or car-ride away.

 One of the most ethnically diverse states in the U.S., New Jersey welcomes people from all cultures.
 Our food, shopping and wide variety of cultural events and experiences reflect our multi-cultural population.

 Plus, whether you’re looking to live in an urban high-rise, single-family home in the suburbs, beachfront cottage or sprawling farm, you’ll find it here in the Garden State.
 We offer lifestyle options as diverse as our State.

 If you want your children to get a great education, move to New Jersey.
 Our schools are tops.

 Our strength in education begins with our excellent pre-K and elementary schools, where children get the foundation they need for future academic success.
-As 1 of 2 states with the highest percentage of preschoolers enrolled in pre-kindergarten programs, New Jersey is uniquely positioned to help students succeed.

 Our high schools consistently are ranked among the best in the country.
 In fact, we dominated Newsweek’s Top High Schools 2016 list, with 9 of the top 25 high schools in the nation.
 New Jersey has one of the highest high school graduation rates in the country: 90.1% of our students receive their diplomas.
 The national average is 83%.